TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

   useEffect(() => {
     if (!localProfile) return;
-    // If the profile display_name is null (or undefined), leave it blank. setDisplayName(localProfile.display_name ?? "");
+    // If display_name is null, leave it blank. setDisplayName(localProfile.display_name ?? "");
   }, [localProfile]);